SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 ## Training Setup

 Ignore this if you just want to do use the default detector.
+This is for people who want to train their own detectors that to detect other objects.

 #### Windows 10 64 bit machines
 1. Download the latest VRC-SVM Train.exe in Release